smfoote/federalist-papers-project/content/blog/8-consequences-of-hostilities-between-states/index.md

 Go ahead, sit back and you'll<br/>
 See my logic is sound and my words are factual.<br/>
-Unlike Europe, we don't have castles that'll<br/>
+Unlike Europe, we don't have castles<br/>
-Make the prospect of perpetual battles<br/>
+That'll make the prospect of perpetual<br/>
-As a matter of fact, mathematically impractical.<br/>
+Battles as a matter of fact, mathematically impractical.<br/>

 Actually<br/>
 We'd make a<br/>